Looking to invest in the US stock market without having to spend a lot of time picking your stocks?

 What Does BMO ZSP Invest In?

-However, BMO ZSP ETF invests exclusively in equity securities held in the same proportion as in the S&P 500 Index.
-It means that by investing in BMO ZSP, you are effectively betting on the growth of the US stock market by replicating the benchmark index’s performance.
+BMO ZSP ETF invests exclusively in equity securities held in the same proportion as in the S&P 500 Index, which comprises of the 500 largest companies in the US

 BMO ZUE ETF also tracks the S&P 500 Index and has the same holdings as BMO ZSP.
 The only difference is that the performance of the fund is hedged to the Canadian dollar.
 It means that if the US dollar weakens against the Canadian dollar, it could affect the returns for BMO ZSP.